Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/absolute-layout.md

 # Absolute Layout

-`AbsoluteLayout` allows positioning of the child components using explicit values.
+`AbsoluteLayout` allows to explicit positioning of the child components using explicit values.
 The positions are defined from the top left corner of the layout and can be set using the `View.Positions` property.

 | Property | Type | Description |
 | --- | --- | --- |